gurbanigulati17/LoginCredentials--C-Sharp/README.md

 5. Invalid Credentials.png- The snapshot of Invalid Login message.

 Note:
-If you wanna clone this projec.
+If you wanna clone this project.
 Just make changes to your Connection string path.
-Exclude the already written and cpy paste the github mdf file path.
+Exclude the already written and copy paste the github mdf file path.

 This Login Page is built using C sharp and .Net Framework with Windows Form App Template.